SharmilaSherinRYZ/git_merge_demo/README.md

 | Preserves the complete commit history.                   | Creates a linear history by removing merge commits.          |
 | Useful for integrating feature branches.                 | Ideal for a clean, simplified project history.               |
 | Does not alter existing commits.                         | Rewrites commit hashes and order.                            |

+### When to Use Merge vs Rebase

+**Use Merge when:**

+You want to preserve the exact history of development.

+Team collaboration is involved, and you don’t want to rewrite shared history.

+You need a clear picture of how and when branches diverged and merged.

+**Use Rebase when:**

+You are working on a private feature branch and want to keep history clean before merging.

+You prefer a linear commit history without merge commits.